mckennapsean/dissertation/content/10-acknowledge.md

 Mike Kirby for their feedback and advice when writing the initial design activity framework paper.
-Lastly, the faculty and staff at the School of Computing and SCI Institute have helped shape my educational career and further my academic research in Computer Science, and I cannot thank them all enough for this support and dedication.
+Lastly, the faculty and staff at the School of Computing and SCI Institute have helped shape my educational career and further my academic research in computer science, and I cannot thank them all enough for this support and dedication.

 The work presented in this dissertation would not have been possible without funding support.
 A majority of this work is sponsored by the Air Force Research Laboratory and the DARPA XDATA program.
-Additionally, I was provided the Wayne Brown Fellowship by the College of Engineering which aided in my first years of research and study.
+Additionally, I was provided the Wayne Brown Fellowship by the College of Engineering, which aided in my first years of research and study.
 During my graduate career, I also was funded through two internships at MIT Lincoln Laboratory as well as one at Microsoft Research.
 This work is also sponsored in part by the Office of Naval Research award